MCMi460/CLI-Discord/README.md

 *Brings Discord to wherever there's Python!*

-This project is a Work-In-Progress
+This project is in violation with Discord's Terms of Service, therefore it is as of now discontinued.
+Thank you.

 ---
 If you have any issues, [contact me here][support].